 - Your marketing funnel must be highly adaptable, putting personalisation as a top priority, with the help of AI and better tools and apps.

 Consumers are researching pain points online and they want solutions here and now.
-If you can’t give them that, they most certainly will choose other options - which will be your biggest competitors.
+If you can’t give them that, they will most certainly choose other options - and these other options will be your biggest competitors.

 1. Consumer trend evolution

 It is essential that you are constantly researching and refining which channels work best for your brand.
 Long gone are the days where it will take you 6 months to plan, develop and print a brochure that will do the rounds for 6-12 months.

 Online marketing is agile and adjustable at the click of a button, and the consumers want the brands to understand them, not the other way around - with personalisation being at the forefront.
 If you execute this, then your consumers will spread the word that your brand is genuine and worth the investment.

 This is exactly why the traditional style of the marketing funnel is changing.